coin-au-carre/slacking/README.md

 Last update (March 2017)
 ------------------------

 *Slacking* is much smaller.
-Now you only need two header files `include/slacking.hpp` and `include/json.hpp` in order to use *Slacking* !
+Now you only need two header files `slacking.hpp` and `json.hpp` in order to use *Slacking* !
 [CPR](https://github.com/whoshuu/cpr) has been removed so you do not longer need it.
 All the curl work is directly integrated in `slacking.hpp`.

 Simple C++ Slack API